NASCAR America: Christopher Bell’s three-peat quite a feat

 Putting Bell in the Cup series might solve two problems.

-Furniture Row continues to look for fulltime sponsorship of Martin Truex Jr.’s No. 78, but instead of that uncertainty lessening the appeal of running a second car, Jarrett believes it could improve the financial considerations.
+Furniture Row continues to look for full-time sponsorship of Martin Truex Jr.’s No. 78, but instead of that uncertainty lessening the appeal of running a second car, Jarrett believes it could improve the financial considerations.

 For more, watch the video above.